 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Members of the public may read presented Solicitor Regulator Association (SRA) decisions arising from inquisitions from 2008 onwards.
-Go to Check a solicitor's record.
-To find records about the period before 1 January 2008, or to check a solicitors history, telephone 0870 606 2555, 08.00 - 18.00 Monday, Wednesday, Thursday, Friday and 09.30 - 18.00 Tuesday.
-For callers outside the UK, use +44 (0)121 329 6800.
-The regulator may recorded telephone calls for training reasons.
+Members of the public can find documented Solicitor Regulator Association (SRA) determinations resulting from inquisitions from 2008 onwards.
+Visit Check a solicitor's record.
+To find records Pre 2008, or to check a firm's record, phone 0870 606 2555, 08.00 - 18.00 any week day save for Tuesday when lines open at 9.30am.
+For non-uk callers, call +44 (0)121 329 6800.
+The SRA could monitor telephone calls for training reasons.

 What advice can you give us when it comes to appointing a Roker conveyancing firm to deal with our lease extension?